plandex-ai/plandex/README.md

 - 🏎️ Run tasks in the background or work on multiple tasks in parallel.
 - 🎛️ Try different models and model settings, then compare results.

-## Limitations 🤷‍♂️
+## Limitations ⚠️

 - Plandex is only as smart as the underlying model.
 As long as the best AI models are still making all kinds of mistakes when coding, Plandex will also make mistakes.
-Used judiciously, Plandex can provide a huge boost to your productivity, but as with any other AI-based tool, you shouldn't expect perfect results.
+Used judiciously, Plandex can provide a huge boost to your productivity, but as with any other AI tool, you shouldn't expect perfect results.
 Always review a plan carefully before applying changes, especially if security is involved.
-Plandex is deliberately designed to get you 90-99% of the way there rather than 100%.
+Plandex is deliberately designed to get you 80-95% of the way there rather than 100%.

 - Due to the error-prone nature of LLMs, automatically applied file updates also aren't perfect.
 While it's likely these can be improved over time with better prompting strategies (contributions welcome!!), and **will** be improved over time as models get smarter, be prepared for occasional updates that aren't quite right.
 Use the `plandex changes` command to review pending updates in a TUI.
-If a file update has mistakes, make those changes yourself with copy-and-paste and reject the file in the TUI.
+If a file update has mistakes, make those changes yourself with copy-and-paste and reject the file in the changes TUI.

 ## License 📜